How AI is Changing User Experience

 This drives intuitive experiences across domains:

-- Enterprise IT support – Technicians offload frequent simple queries to chatbots, boosting productivity.
-The AI handles tier-1 support issues like password resets.
+- Enterprise IT support – Technicians offload frequent, simple queries to chatbots, boosting productivity.
+The AI handles tier-1 support issues, such as password resets.

 - Healthcare – Doctor chatbots guide patients to appropriate medical advice or providers based on symptoms.